wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 Countless execution engine improvements, new optimizations, refinements on Wasmi's internal bytecode, code clean-ups, and refactorings have significantly improved Wasmi's translation and especially execution performance, all while lowering its memory footprint and supporting new features.

-Note though that performance was not the primary focus since the last blog post and Wasmi is still using the same interpreter architecture that has been introduced in March 2024.
+Note, though, that performance was not the primary focus since the last blog post, and Wasmi is still using the same interpreter architecture that was introduced in March 2024.

 ### Benchmarks